-C. The Proposed Settlement Class
+D. The Proposed Settlement Class

-Both settlement agreements define the Settlement Class as:
+The Settlement Agreement defines the Settlement Class as:

-all individuals residing or entities operating in Arizona, California, Florida or Missouri, who or which, between January 1, 2008 and July 16, 2013, purchased indirectly from PoolCorp (and not for resale) Pool Products in Arizona, California, Florida or Missouri manufactured by Hayward, Pentair, or Zodiac.
-Excluded from the Settlement Class are (1) individuals residing or entities operating in Missouri, who or which did not purchase Pool Products primarily for personal, family, or household purposes, and (2) Defendants and their subsidiaries, or affiliates, whether or not named as a Defendant in this Action, and governmental entities or agencies.13

-"PoolCorp" is defined to include Pool Corporation and its subsidiaries, SCP Distributors LLC, and Superior Pool Products LLC.
-"Pool Products" are defined as "the equipment, products, chemicals, parts or materials for the construction, maintenance, repair, renovation or service of residential and (except in the State of Missouri) commercial swimming pools, including, among other goods, chemicals, pumps, filters, heaters, covers, cleaners, steps, rails, diving boards, pool liners, pool walls, and white goods (the parts necessary to maintain pool equipment)
+all individuals residing or entities operating in Arizona, California, Florida, or Missouri who or which, between January 1, 2008 and July 16, 2013, purchased indirectly from PoolCorp (and not for resale) Pool Products in Arizona, California, Florida, or Missouri manufactured by Hayward, Pentair, or Zodiac.
+Excluded from the Settlement Class are (1) individuals residing or entities operating in Missouri who or which did not purchase Pool Products primarily for personal, family, or household purposes, and (2) Defendants and their subsidiaries, or affiliates, regardless of whether named as a Defendant in this Action, and governmental entities or agencies.19 the equipment, products, chemicals, parts, or materials used for the construction, maintenance, repair, renovation or service of residential and (except in the State of Missouri) commercial swimming pools, including, among other goods, chemicals, pumps, filters, heaters, covers, cleaners, steps, rails, diving boards, pool liners, pool walls, and white goods (the parts necessary to maintain pool equipment manufactured by Defendants and sold directly or indirectly to Pool Corporation[.]21